-- Transport for NSW has published 'Future Transport 2056' and the Greater Sydney Commission has published 'A Metropolis of Three Cities' to guide the Greater Sydney area.
-These two documents address the importance of liveability, sustainability and productivity (the key pillars of urban design); the need to consider both movement and place in providing transport; and the development of Greater Sydney as three cities (Parkland, River and Harbour) and five districts all with distinct values and characteristics. - The development of a Transport Reconciliation Action Plan and the need to embed Aboriginal engagement principles and design input into our processes and projects. - The importance of working towards achieving zero harm and the imperative to make sure people are safe in their work and leisure time. - The transport infrastructure program is of an unprecedented scale with potentially massive city and region shaping consequences and opportunities. - The Greater Metropolitan area of Sydney is itself experiencing a quantum change in the scale and speed of urban growth and development.
-Development should be coordinated with road and transport related infrastructure. - > Transport now needs to address the Greater Sydney Commission, the new 'design object' in environmental legislation, the goal of establishing a metropolitan 'green grid', urban transformation areas and new Council boundaries and responsibilities.
+- ➤ Transport for NSW has published 'Future Transport 2056' and the Greater Sydney Commission has published 'A Metropolis of Three Cities' to guide the Greater Sydney area.
+These two documents address the importance of liveability, sustainability and productivity (the key pillars of urban design); the need to consider both movement and place in providing transport; and the development of Greater Sydney as three cities (Parkland, River and Harbour) and five districts all with distinct values and characteristics. - The development of a Transport Reconciliation Action Plan and the need to embed Aboriginal engagement principles and design input into our processes and projects. - ► The importance of working towards achieving zero harm and the imperative to make sure people are safe in their work and leisure time.

+- The transport infrastructure program is of an unprecedented scale with potentially massive city and region shaping consequences and opportunities. - The Greater Metropolitan area of Sydney is itself experiencing a quantum change in the scale and speed of urban growth and development.
+Development should be coordinated with road and transport related infrastructure. - Transport now needs to address the Greater Sydney Commission, the new 'design object' in environmental legislation, the goal of establishing a metropolitan 'green grid', urban transformation areas and new Council boundaries and responsibilities. - The need to address the impacts of technological change and innovation on mobility, road environments and urban areas. - The growing demand and expectation for the provision of active transport by way of pedestrian and bicycle movement within and across our road corridors as part of daily life. - A greater awareness of the quality of our built environment and the concepts of place and placemaking. - A greater appreciation and connection to our waterways - the harbours, rivers, creeks, lakes and dams, identified as the 'blue grid'.